- General (Divisional) Distribution

 Those who have taken a qualifying exam (i.e., SAT, AP, IB) may submit test scores to determine where in the language sequence they should begin.

 Students who have not taken these exams, but will continue studying a language they pursued in high school, should place themselves in the course they feel is appropriate given their experience, course work, ability and the guidelines provided by the corresponding language department.

 Students without college credit who wish to continue in the study of French, German or Spanish are required to take an online placement test, offered through a program called WebCape.
 The test is offered free of charge and will help students decide which course to take.

 Instructions for taking the WebCape exam are as follows:

 Select the appropriate language.

 Follow the instructions on screen.
 (For your ID number, use your student ID number, if known.
 If not, use 5551.)

 The test takes approximately 15-20 minutes.
 At the end of the test the main screen appears indicating your score and the corresponding course to take.

-The purpose of this test is to help you decide what level of language course to register for with a degree of confidence that you will complete the course successfully.
-Accordingly, we require that you take this test closed-book, with no assistance from others.
+The purpose of this test is to help you decide what level of language course to register for with a degree of confidence you will complete the course successfully.
+Accordingly, we require you take this test closed-book, with no assistance from others.